hopegipson/Dueling_Defenders/README.md

 An API key is required to use this application, and is to be stored in an environmental variable before usage.

-https://www.superheroapi.com/ Access this website and sign up for an API key/access-token, this key is free as of this release.
+ Access <a href="https://www.superheroapi.com/" /> this API </a>  and sign up for a key/access-token, this key is free as of this release.

 After you have your key, type these lines into your terminal to assign the environmental variable.
 Replace 'value' with your key number.
 Ex, export API_KEY=12345.